WasmEdge/docs/docs/embed/quick-start/install.md

 <!-- prettier-ignore -->
 :::note
 The releases of WasmEdge language SDKs follow the official version of WasmEdge.
 We don't release the alpha, beta, and RC version for WasmEdge language SDKs.
-For the WasmEdge release process, please check [here](/contribute/release.md).
+For the WasmEdge release process, please check [here](../../contribute/release.md).
 :::

 ## Install WasmEdge GO SDK as an example

-Let's take WasmEdge Go SDK as an example to show how to embed a Wasm App in Rust to a Go Host applications.
+Let's take WasmEdge Go SDK as an example to show how to embed a WASM App in Rust to a Go Host applications.

 First, make sure you have installed [Go](https://go.dev/dl/) first.
 The Golang version should be above 1.16.